JM-A21/GraphMailRelay/README.md

     - `"GraphGlobal"` for standard / commercial Office 365 tenants.
     - `"GraphUSGovL4"` for US Government L4 (also known as GCC High).
 - **HttpResponseCapture**: Whether to enable logging of Graph API response content to console.
 Used to diagnose request failures.
 May be `true` or `false`.

-> **Note**
-> All location notes above are as of 2023-03-23 in the Office 365 Global environment and may not remain accurate in the future.

 ## Samples